UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ ML rquires an objective function to guide the learning process through optimization.
++ ML requires an objective function to guide the learning process through optimization.
 + In the context of ML:

     - Regression tasks generally employ error or accuracy metrics: Root Mean Square Error (RMSE) or Mean Absolute Error (MAE).
-    - Classification tasks are generally performed using log loss or cross entropy.
+    - Classification tasks are generally performed using log loss or cross-entropy.

-+ Log loss or cross-entropy loss is a performance metric that quantifies the difference between predicted and actual probabilities.
++ Log or cross-entropy loss is a performance metric that quantifies the difference between predicted and actual probabilities.
 + In a two-class setting, it is given by:

 $$